Lab4U Talks. Episode 2: Building communities of practice while implementing Lab4U

-To support the teacher community in Mexico, two sponsors in collaboration with Lab4U, decided to help a group of teachers, empowering them with tools so that they can teach science in an engaging way with technology and with a proper instructional design using inquiry-based learning.
+To support the teacher community in Mexico, 2 sponsors in collaboration with us, decided to help a group of teachers.
+Empowering them with tools so that they can teach science in an engaging way with technology and with a proper instructional design using inquiry-based learning.

 Lab4U provided different professional development sessions through webinars and Lab4Physics for their students.

 With Lab4Physics students transform their smartphones into science labs, not just virtual labs through simulations, but remote science labs using the built-in sensors of smartphones and tablets.

 In This episode